 A key lesson is that herbicides and fertilizer at affordable prices near farms are critical to ensuring yield increases.

 Recommendation: continue to strengthen K77 though on-going financial management trainingRelevant Tools used for Project Implementation

 Other Information as Deemed Relevant by the Organisation

-Name of The Smallholder Group SupportedSolidaridadType of Smallholders Supported by This ProjectCountry & Location of ImplementationIndonesia West KalimantanProject PeriodApril 2012 - December 2019Status of The ProjectOn-going ProjectProject Certification StatusCo-funded by RSSFNoAverage Smallholder Yield (in FFB/ha/year)
+Name of The Smallholder Group SupportedSolidaridadType of Smallholders Supported by This ProjectCountry & Location of ImplementationIndonesia West KalimantanProject PeriodApril 2012 - December 2019Status of The ProjectOn-going ProjectProject Certification StatusNot CertifiedCo-funded by RSSFYesAverage Smallholder Yield (in FFB/ha/year)